Cy-S3c/Param3r/README.md

-# Paramer A Link and Parameter Scraper
+# Param3r_v0.1 - A Link and Parameter Scraper

 ## Overview